Click above to jump to the appropriate section, or simply scroll down the page.

 Most obvious influences are: Bob Dylan.
-And a bit of Scott Walker production in some tracks.
+A bit of Scott Walker production in some tracks, a bit of Byrds in others.
 That’s it.

 Live – Nicole sings lead, plays guitar and keys.
 Her band The Disenchanted are Robin ‘Bobcat’ Hemmings plays bass and harmonica.
 Howard Sarna is on lead guitar & backing vox, and Matt Rosewood is on drums.
 Depending on where and what songs we play, session musicians (trumpet, violin, slide guitar, gospel vox) sometimes join us.